rayrrr/fameliphotos/README.md

 # Phoenix photo gallery

-A simple Phoenix application demonstrating file uploads with [Arc](https://github.com/stavro/arc).
+A simple Phoenix application for private sharing of family photos.

+Based on `phx-photo-gallery`, a simple Phoenix application demonstrating file uploads with [Arc](https://github.com/stavro/arc).
 For more information see: [https://experimentingwithcode.com/creating-a-photo-gallery-in-phoenix-with-arc-part-1/](https://experimentingwithcode.com/creating-a-photo-gallery-in-phoenix-with-arc-part-1)